Experimenting in Equilibrium: Introduction

-The problem of experimental design under interference has received considerable attention in the statistics literature.
-The dominant paradigm has focused on robustness to interference, and on defining estimands in settings where some units may be exposed to spillovers from treating other units \citep{aronow2017estimating,athey2018exact,baird2018optimal,basse2019randomization,eckles2017design, hudgens2008toward,leung2020treatment,manski2013identification,sobel2006randomized,tchetgen2012causal}.
+The dominant paradigm for working under interference has focused on robustness to potential interference effects, and on defining estimands in settings where some units may be exposed to spillovers from treating other units \citep{aronow2017estimating,athey2018exact,baird2018optimal,basse2019randomization,eckles2017design, hudgens2008toward,leung2020treatment,manski2013identification,sobel2006randomized,tchetgen2012causal}.
 Depending on applications, the exposure patterns may be simple (e.g., the units are clustered such that exposure effects are contained within clusters) or more complicated (e.g., the units are connected in a network, and two units far from each other in graph distance are not exposed to each others' treatments).
 Unlike this line of work that seeks robustness to interference driven by potentially complex and unknown mechanisms, the local randomization scheme proposed here crucially relies on having a stochastic model that lets us explain interference.
 Then, because all inference acts via a simple statistic, we can move beyond simply seeking robustness to interference and can in fact accurately predict interference effect using information gathered in equilibrium.

 Another plausible approach would be to use structural estimation methods and directly estimate the whole underlying system, and subsequently use stochastic optimization to obtain the optimal decision.
 However, a full-blown structural estimation approach would be infeasible in our problem because it involves a large number of interacting units each with unknown features.
 In particular, as will be clear in Section \ref{sec:model}, we consider the interaction among a large number of units, and each unit's behavior depends on a random choice function drawn from a potentially large set of options.
 The set of problem parameters thus involves the shapes of every possible choice function, as well as sampling distribution with respect to which the function is drawn for each unit.
 Directly estimating these parameters can be very difficult, and as we show, is not needed if the final goal is to identify the optimal action.
 Instead, our approach will focus on estimating a small number of key statistics which turn out to be sufficient for performing optimization.
 Doing so allows us to side-step the scalability problem of the structural estimation approach and arrive at the optimal action in an efficient manner.